TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-data-storage-common.md

 The given recommendation will be removed if one of the following conditions is true:

-- All the resources under this recommendation become healthy.
+- All the resources under this recommendation become healthy
-- The recommendation is disabled through the Azure policy.
+- The recommendation is disabled through the Azure policy

 **How often do the recommendations get refreshed?**